tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 ```

-As with eduPersonScopedAffiliation, you can work around Azure's multivalued attribute problem, you can release eduPersonAffiliation as an attribute named "unscopedAffiliationSingleton" in SAFIRE's https\://safire.ac.za/namespace/claims namespace.
+As with eduPersonScopedAffiliation, you can work around Azure's multivalued attribute problem, you can release eduPersonAffiliation as an attribute named `unscopedAffiliationSingleton` in SAFIRE's `https://safire.ac.za/namespace/claims` namespace.

-#### Other attributes
+### Other attributes

-What's shown here is only a subset of SAFIRE's [attribute set]({{< ref "/technical/attributes/_index.md" >}}.
+What's shown here is only a subset of SAFIRE's [attribute set]({{< ref "/technical/attributes/_index.md" >}}).
 You're strongly encouraged to release others where you have the data available.